cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 Refer to the [Known Limitations](#known-limitations) section for further detail.
 {{site.data.alerts.end}}

 This page gives an overview of _cluster virtualization_ in CockroachDB {{page.version.version}}.
 Cluster virtualization allows you to separate a cluster's _control plane_ from its _data plane_.
-The cluster's control plane manages cluster nodes and node-to-node traffic, while its data plane reads and writes data to the cluster's storage.
+The cluster's control plane manages cluster nodes and node-to-node traffic, while its data plane reads data from and writes data to the cluster's storage.

 {{site.data.alerts.callout_success}}
 Cluster virtualization is enabled automatically when you configure [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}).
-This is the only situation where cluster virtualization is supported in production.
 {{site.data.alerts.end}}

-When cluster virtualization is disabled, the `cockroach` process on a node runs a single cluster that handles all system and user activity, and manages the cluster's control plane and data plane.
+When cluster virtualization is disabled, the control plane and data plane are unified, and the `cockroach` process on a node handles all system and user activity, and manages the cluster's control plane and data plane.
 When cluster virtualization is enabled, the `cockroach` process on a node runs both a _system virtual cluster_ and one or more _virtual clusters_.

 - The system virtual cluster manages the cluster's control plane.
 Administrative access to the system virtual cluster can be restricted.
 Certain low-level cluster settings can be modified only on the system virtual cluster.
-- One or more virtual clusters manage their own data plane.
+- A virtual cluster manages its own data plane.
 Administrative access on a virtual cluster does not grant any access to the system virtual cluster.
 The effect of some settings is scoped to the virtual cluster rather than the system virtual cluster.

 ## Differences when cluster virtualization is enabled